kjordanCC/cfn-abi-spotbynetapp-cloudcheckr-/guide/content/deployment-options.md

 Following are the additional deployment options supported by this ABI package, offering flexibility and control in deploying the solution across various environments.

-### Option 1: Launch the CloudFormation Template in the Management Account
+### Option 1: Launch the CloudFormation Template in individual AWS Account

-Choose this option to deploy the solution using a CloudFormation template in the management account.
-This method provides an automated, consistent, and repeatable deployment process, ensuring that the environment is configured optimally.
+Choose this option to deploy the solution using a CloudFormation template in each individual account.

 - **Details and Instructions:**
   - Navigate to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/).